pt-gregc/ADF/branches/1.8.1/extensions/customfields/object_list_builder/readme.txt

 		isDefault - boolean flag indicating if this format should be the default format wrapperTag - used by ckEditor. ckEditor generates valid HTML and if you put tags like H1-H6 or any block level tags, make sure the wrapperTag is also a block level tag.
 Default wrapperTag is Div.

-6. Open object_list_builder_base.cfc and supply values for the following:
+6. Create a configuration component in your site's "/_cs_apps/components/" directory Name this component based on your Global Custom Element (Eg. courseListBuilder.cfc) Set the the CFCs extends to: extends="ADF.lib.fields.objectListBuilder_1_0" Create a <cfscript> block at the top of the configuration component Add the follow following variables and set values for each:

 			variables.cftPath  // path to the ObjectListBuilder custom element Eg: "/ADF/extensions/customfields/object_list_builder";
 			variables.ceID // ID of source customElement Eg: 4032;
 			variables.customElement // Name of the source customElement Eg: "courseRecords";
 			variables.searchFields // Searchable fields in source customElement, used by bloodhound and typeahead in the ObjectListBuilder dialog Eg: "CourseID,CourseInstructor,CourseTitle";
 			variables.IDField // UniqueID in the source customElement Eg: "CourseID";
 			variables.orderByClause // source customElement column.
 This should be present in variables.columnList and variables.searchFields Eg: "CourseTitle ASC";
 			variables.ResultsJSONFile // prefix for the JSON file used by bloodhound and typeahead.
 Eg: "objectListBuilderResults";
 			variables.columnList // columns from the source customElement.
 Eg: "CourseID,CourseInstructor,CourseTitle,CourseCredits,CourseDuration,CourseDescription";

-7. Other libraries included in this custom element: ckeditor - if you download ckeditor locally, update the "renderJS" command in object_list_builder_base.cfc (line:315) with the path.
-Otherwise, it defaults to the following:
-			//cdn.ckeditor.com/4.4.6/full/ckeditor.js

-		ckeditor plugins:
+		Reset the ADF (?resetADF=1)

+7. ADF thirdParty libraries used for this custom field type: jquery - loaded from the "/ADF/thirdParty/jquery/" directory jqueryUI - loaded from the "/ADF/thirdParty/jquery/ui/" directory jquery typeahead bundle - loaded from the "/ADF/thirdParty/jquery/typeahead/" directory ckeditor - loaded by default from the ckeditor.com CDN "//cdn.ckeditor.com/4.4.7/full/ckeditor.js" or it can be installed and the loaded from a site level directory "/cs_customization/ckeditor/ckeditor.js"

-			listformat - plugin used for ObjectListBuilder's formats display cslink - plugin used to invoke CommonSpot's insert-link dialog. csimage - plugin used to invoke CommonSpot's insert-image dialog and access to CommonSpot's Image Gallery.
+8. Libraries included in this custom field type: ckeditor plugins - loaded from the "/extensions/customfields/object_list_builder/plugins/" directory: listformat - plugin used for ObjectListBuilder's formats display cslink - plugin used to invoke CommonSpot's insert-link dialog. csimage - plugin used to invoke CommonSpot's insert-image dialog and access to CommonSpot's Image Gallery.

-	jquery - typeahead bundle.
-Download to jquery/typeahead folder and update the path in object_list_builder_base.cfc (line:314).
-Defaults to (assuming the typeahead.bundle.js is present in the above said folder)
-		#variables.cftPath#/jquery/typeahead/typeahead.bundle.js